side

 Managing Broker, Oregon

 Jennifer has done 27 flips and rentals in the last three years.
-All the while, she's brokered an average of 10 sales per year and overseen over 200.
+She also stays active as an agent, brokering an average of 10 sales per year.

 Joe Homs